juliusregalado/Chef-s-Diary-Project-02/README.md

 ## Wireframes
 ![imagename](./img/wireF.jpg)
 ## User Stories
--Users should be able to register and login.
+- Users should be able to register and login.
--Users will be able to create recipes.
+- Users will be able to create recipes.
--Users will have their saved recipes on account available.
+- Users will have their saved recipes on account available.
--Users will have the option to update and/or delete.
+- Users will have the option to update and/or delete.
--Users should have the option for a recipe search from 3rd party API.
+- Users should have the option for a recipe search from 3rd party API.
 ## Phases of Completion
 1. Backend(server side)
 	- configurations and routes